-It was agreed that beginning with the 1995-96 school year, the Board would grant six (6) years credit for outside experience for all incoming teachers, not to be retroactive.
-In areas of teacher shortage, the Board and the Association shall have representatives meet to approve an exception and extend beyond the six (6) years credit for outside experience to fill a position.
+It was agreed that beginning with the 1995-96 school year, the Board would grant up to six (6) years credit for outside experience for all incoming teachers, not to be retroactive.
+Anything over 6 years will be considered at the discretion of the superintendent or designee.

-15.6.
-The Board shall compensate extra duty responsibilities in lump-sum payments, payable within a reasonable period of time after completion but shall not exceed three (3) weeks following the last responsibility of the advisor/coach.
+15.6 The Board shall compensate extra duty responsibilities in lump-sum payments, payable within a reasonable period of time after completion but shall not exceed three (3) weeks following the last responsibility of the advisor/coach.
 Unless otherwise requested by the individual teacher, compensation for summer extra duty will be issued in a lump-sum payment in August.
 All such lump-sum installments will be paid in a check separate from normal payroll wages.

-15.7.
-SICK LEAVE REIMBURSEMENT
+15.7 UNIVERSAL LEAVE PAYOUT